urbanjost/easy/README.md

 Except for perhaps selecting a new license file just stick to the basics at this juncture unless you have done this before.

-But on your new site, goto **"settings"** and under **"Github Pages"** select the **"main"** branch, and the **"doc"** directory and click on **"save"**.
+But on your new site, go to **"settings"** and under **"Github Pages"** select the **"main"** branch, and the **"doc"** directory and click on **"save"**.

 You are done with the initial setup.
 You have already completed more of the stated goals than you imagine.
-Lets move off the web site and pack to your platform.
+Lets move off the web site and back to your platform.

 Now, in your CLI go to the directory where you want to create your